-- the maximum number of Preference Shares which may be purchased is all such Preference Shares in issue; - the minimum price which may be paid for each Preference Share is the nominal value of the relevant Preference Share; - (iii) the maximum price which may be paid for each Preference Share is an amount equal to 140 per cent. of the liquidation preference of the relevant Preference Share; - (iv) this authority shall expire at the conclusion of the next annual general meeting or at the close of business on 30 June 2018, whichever is the earlier, unless such authority is renewed before then; and - (v) the Company may make a contract to purchase the Preference Shares under this authority before its expiry which would or might be executed wholly or partly after the expiry, and may make a purchase of the Preference Shares under that contract.
+- the maximum number of Preference Shares which may be purchased is all such Preference Shares in issue; - the minimum price which may be paid for each Preference Share is the nominal value of the relevant Preference Share; - (iii) the maximum price which may be paid for each Preference Share is an amount equal to 140 per cent. of the liquidation preference of the relevant Preference Share; - (iv) this authority shall expire at the conclusion of the next annual general meeting or at the close of business on 28 June 2019, whichever is the earlier, unless such authority is renewed before then; and - (v) the Company may make a contract to purchase the Preference Shares under this authority before its expiry which would or might be executed wholly or partly after the expiry, and may make a purchase of the Preference Shares under that contract.

-Resolution 29.
+Resolution 26.
 Adoption of new articles of association

-That, subject to the passing of Resolution 21, the draft articles of association of the Company, produced to the meeting and signed by the Chairman for the purposes of identification, be adopted as the articles of association of the Company in substitution for, and to the exclusion of, the Company's existing articles of association.
+That the draft articles of association of the Company, produced to the meeting and signed by the Chairman for the purposes of identification, be adopted as the articles of association of the Company in substitution for, and to the exclusion of, the Company's existing articles of association.

-Resolution 30.
+Resolution 27.
 Notice period for general meetings